 - Muddler: an instrument used to mash and mix cocktails, such as sugar cubes with fruit.

-- Well Drink: a drink made with well liquor, which is a common term in the industry to describe low-grade alcohols.
+- Well Drink is a drink made with good liquor, which is a common term in the industry to describe low-grade alcohols.

 - Skinny: a bartender term for a drink that is made lighter.
-This may be done by removing some of the substance to reduce calories or alcohol content.
+This may be done by removing some of the substances to reduce calories or alcohol content.